-• Unpairing the LW-VEN through the PCE UI or by issuing illumio-lwven-ctl unpair unpairs the LW-VEN from the PCE and uninstalls the LW-VEN software.

-- Deactivating the LW-VEN by issuing illumio-lwven-ctl deactivate unpairs the LW-VEN from the PCE but doesn't remove the LW-VEN software. - Uninstalling the Illumio Legacy Windows VEN Service through the Windows Control Panel - > Programs and Features: - Unpairs the LW-VEN from the PCE - Removes the Workload object from the PCE - Removes Illumio firewall rules and any working files - Uninstalls the LW-VEN software from the Windows server
+• Unpairing the LW-VEN through the PCE UI or by issuing illumio-lwven-ctl unpair unpairs the LW-VEN from the PCE and uninstalls the LW-VEN software. - Deactivating the LW-VEN by issuing illumio-lwven-ctl deactivate unpairs the LW-VEN from the PCE but doesn't remove the LW-VEN software. - Uninstalling the Illumio Legacy Windows VEN Service through the Windows Control Panel - > Programs and Features: - Unpairs the LW-VEN from the PCERemoves the Workload object from the PCE - Removes the workload object from the PCE Removes Illumio firewall rules and any working files - Uninstalls the LW-VEN software from the Windows server